abuggia/rowathon-web-client/README.md

 ======================================

 Includes
-1. Main website
+* Main website
-2. Rowathon Event web client
+* Rowathon Event web client

 `For a good cause.
 For fun.`

+TODO:
+- WAI-ARIA and other accessibility devices